newrelic/open-install-library/docs/README.md

 setup_license:
   cmds:
     - |
+      # Check if newrelic-infra.yml exists; if it does, remove and create a new empty file
       if [ -f /etc/newrelic-infra.yml ]; then
         sudo rm /etc/newrelic-infra.yml;
       fi
       sudo touch /etc/newrelic-infra.yml;
     - |
+      # write the license_key into the newrelic-infra.yml config
       echo -e "license_key: {{.NR_LICENSE_KEY}}" >> /etc/newrelic-infra.yml
 ```